| November 2008 Election Results | January 2009 Election Results |

 1) Excise Tax - based on the length, age and horsepower of the boat

-2) Registration Fee (set by Inland Fisheries & Wildlife) based on the horsepower of your boat:
+2) Registration Fee with milfoil (set by Inland Fisheries & Wildlife) based on the horsepower of your boat:

-3) Milfoil Sticker $10 - required if the boat is used in fresh water
+3) Lake and River Protection sticker $34 - required if the boat is used in fresh water

 4) Agent Fee $1 for renewals, $2 for new registration